gwill1337/Net_logger/README.md

  tail -f log_name.json
 ```
 ## Usage/Installation modules version
-1. Create/download/clone all modules from repository in one folder.
+1. Clone modules version from repository in one folder.
-2. Create/download/clone default_config.yaml and/or config.yaml.
+2. Configure default_config.yaml and/or config.yaml.
-   p.s configs for mono and configs for modules different and all guides included with configs.
+   P.S. configs for mono and configs for modules different and all guides included with configs.
 3. Run net_logger.py from directory where this file located.
    ```
    sudo python3 net_logger.py